wojtin/3D-Transformation-Matrix-Calculator/README.md

 # 3D Transformation Matrix Calculator
-This is open source software to use for:
+This is C# open source software to use for:
 * Finding CloudOfPoints 3D BestFit transformation matrix
 * Transform CloudOfPoints by matrix
 * Matrices multiplification